 • Updating the CRM automatically

-Just like portals changed how people found properties, AI is changing how people interact with agencies.
+Just as portals changed how people found properties, AI is changing how people interact with agencies.

-In the early days of the portals, many agencies saw them as an optional add-on.
-That changed quickly once buyers and sellers began to expect them.
-Visibility without a portal listing became a risk, not a choice.
+In the early days of portals, many agencies saw them as an optional add-on.
+That changed rapidly once buyers and sellers began to expect them.
+Operating without a portal listing became a risk, not a choice.

-AI is in a similar place today.
-It may seem optional now, but the shift in client expectations is already underway.
+AI is in a similar position today.
+It may seem optional now, but client expectations are already shifting.
 Buyers expect faster replies.
-Vendors expect a joined-up process.
+Vendors expect a joined-up, efficient process.
 Agencies that meet those expectations with AI will have a clear advantage.

-Over time, service quality will be measured not just by what you do, but by how consistently and quickly you do it.
+Over time, service quality will be measured not just by what you deliver, but by how consistently and quickly you deliver it.

 A familiar pattern